AB-1010/DnD/archive.md

 Theodohr | 17,650 XP/23,000 XP | [5350 XP to level 7] | [Hephaestus, Piety Score: 3]
 Todo | 17,000 XP/23,000 XP | [6000 XP to level 7] | [Sif, Piety Score: 3]
 Vigna | 16,500 XP/23,000 XP | [6500 XP to level 7] | [Shar, Piety Score: 3]
+___
+<sup>"you get a faction! and you get a faction! everyone gets a faction!"</sup>
+### Factions?
+Factions. _(they have their own buildings)_
+* **The Golden Legacy**: A dynasty of fancy exotic elves who "mediate and coordinate" with the leaders of all the major factions of Ingemino.
+[The Ivory Towers]
+* **The Angelic Fighters**: The faction of holy fighters which represent their deities in Ingemino and serve The Golden Legacy without any direct communication from them.
+The Knights of The Arsenal are known to pick the strongest and brightest from this pool of warriors.
+[The Sanctus] **[Joinable]**
+*  **The Council of The Eight Tipped Star**: An order of mages led by eight masters, each focused on one of the schools of magic.
+Almost all the mages in Ingemino are a part of this order.
+The Knights of The Arsenal recruit mages recommended by the arch-mages for their exemplary performance [The Octosidus] **[Joinable]**
+* **The Glürgil Tinkerocracy**: This organization represents all the artisans in Ingemino.
+All equipment in Ingemino has either originated or been through the underground workplaces of artisans.
+[The Forge] **[Joinable]**
+* **The Legion of The Faceless**: A nebulas organization that practices intense anonymity, enforces law and order, always wearing masks when in public settings.
+They take orders from The Golden Legacy.
+* **The Knights of The Arsenal**: An order of highly trained and capable holy knights who directly serve and protect members of The Golden Legacy.
+They also stage elaborate ceremonies for bolstering the faith of the citizens in the Royal authorities.
+* **The Librarians of Ingemino**:  A faction that seeks the knowledge lost to time.
+This faction consists of several scholars ranging from Historians to Poets.
+* **The 50s**: A large group of half-breeds.
+Half-orcs, half-elves, half-halflings (quarterlings?).
+You name it.
+They just want to be seen as legitimate races.
+* **The Order of The White Stag**: A group of rangers still loyal to the Lunelin Elven Prince, Eurylos, who was exiled almost a hundred years ago for trying to change the status quo of the way Ingemino is governed.
+* **Altered Magic**: The faction of dark mages who wish to change magic forever.
+They were banished from Ingemino for breaking into The Octosidus _(being the only ones to ever achieve that feat yet)_ and stealing various artifacts from The Council of The Eight Tipped Star.
+They are not welcome in Ingemino and rumors have it they're still developing and practicing their dark magic somewhere in the world.